 Rule matches if the GeoIP test result matches a specified country code.

-IP-based Rule Option
+IP-based Rule Parameters

 When a GEOIP or IP-CIDR rule is encountered, Surge will send a DNS query to check if the hostname of request is a domain.
 You can select 'no-resolve' option to skip this rule for a request with domain.